-- 4.1 An Equalities Impact Assessment has been carried out and has identified that the de-designation of flats will have a positive effect on people in housing need being able to access a wider choice of accommodation.
-There is also a positive effect in terms of VFM. - 4.2 There is a perceived fear that there will be a negative impact on existing tenants who live in or near the blocks and this will need to be managed.
+- 4.1 An Equalities Impact Assessment has been carried out and has identified that the de-designation of flats will have a positive effect on people in housing need being able to access a wider choice of accommodation. - 4.2 There is a perceived fear that there will be a negative impact on existing tenants who live in or near the blocks and this will need to be managed.